April 30, 2025

 While the more than 60 reactors under construction will meet some of this heightened demand, additional reactors and more uranium production will be needed to sustainably increase nuclear capacity.

-Although positive long term demand drivers paint a bright picture for the uranium industry, the current trade tensions from Trump’s tariffs have shaken the market.
+Although positive long-term demand drivers paint a bright picture for the uranium industry, the current trade tensions created by US President Donald Trump’s tariffs have shaken the market.

-Miners have also felt the pressure, as equities contracted from the policy uncertainty as Adam Rozencwajg of Goehring & Rozencwajg, explained in an February interview with INN.
+Miners have also felt the pressure — as Adam Rozencwajg of Goehring & Rozencwajg explained in an February interview with INN, equities have contracted in value due to policy uncertainty.

-Despite these challenges equities are still positioned to profit from the underlying fundamentals.
+Despite these challenges, uranium stocks are still positioned to profit from underlying fundamentals.

-This sentiment was reiterated by Sprott’s ETF product manager, Jacob White, who underscored the ‘buy the dip’ potential of the current market.
+This sentiment was reiterated by Jacob White, Sprott Asset Management's exchange-traded fund product manager, who underscored the "buy the dip" potential of the current market.

-“We believe today’s price weakness presents a potentially attractive entry opportunity for investors who appreciate the strategic value of uranium and can weather near-term turbulence,” wrote White.
+“We believe today’s price weakness presents a potentially attractive entry opportunity for investors who appreciate the strategic value of uranium and can weather near-term turbulence,” he wrote.

 Don’t forget to follow us @INN_Resource for real-time updates!